microsoft/github-actions-for-desktop-apps/README.md

       run: dotnet test $env:Test_Project_Path
 ```

-Target multiple platforms by authoring the workflow to define a Build Matrix, a set of different configurations for the runner environment.
-Define [environment variables](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/using-environment-variables) for use by the workflow.
+As mentioned above, we are able to target multiple platforms by authoring the workflow file to define a build matrix, a set of different configurations that are each run in a fresh instance of a virtual environment by the [GitHub-hosted runner](https://help.github.com/en/actions/getting-started-with-github-actions/core-concepts-for-github-actions#github-hosted-runner "GitHub Hosted Runner page").

+In the continuous integration workflow, we create a release build for x86 and x64 that runs on the latest windows OS installed on the GitHub-hosted runners.
+We also define [environment variables](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables "Configuring and Managing Workflows Using Environment Variables page") for use by the GitHub Actions workflow run.
+In our case, we define variables common to both runs defined in the matrix such as the signing certificate name, the relative path to the solution file and the Windows Application Packaging project name.

 ```yaml
     strategy: